Use these secrets to planning a wildly successful festival. We’ll help you make planning your Fall Festival simple and fun.

 When recruiting volunteers, be sure to involve parents in your event wherever possible.
 Parents play a significant role in kids’ spiritual lives.

 There are a variety of ways to involve parents in a Fall Festival event.
 They can:

 - lead a game or assist at a booth.

 - donate candy or supplies.

-- invite (and encourage) families in their neighborhood
+- invite (and encourage) families in their neighborhood to attend.

 - dress up in costume and be a greeter.